Why should you start a buckwheat diet plan?

 I’ve been eating it regularly for 28 years.

-You can modify that oatmeal dish by substituting buckwheat groats, and leaving out the olive oil (because of the fats).
+You can modify that oatmeal dish by substituting buckwheat groats or buckwheat flour, and leaving out the olive oil (because of the fats).
 Also, the pickle would be better than the apple cider vinegar for this diet plan.

 Richard’s Buckwheat Groats Recipe